nunoatgithub/shm-rpc-bridge/benchmark/vs_grpc/README.md

 ======================================================================
 ```

-### Key Insights from Results

-**SHM-RPC Performance Advantage:**
-- Consistently **3.5x - 4.7x faster** than gRPC across all message sizes
-- Latency advantage is highest for tiny messages (4.70x)
-- Advantage slightly decreases for larger messages (3.57x) but remains significant

-**Latency Characteristics:**
-- SHM-RPC: ~114-190 μs/call (scales with message size)
-- gRPC: ~534-680 μs/call (relatively flat across sizes)
-- SHM-RPC shows better scaling with message size

 **Why SHM-RPC Outperforms gRPC:**
 1. **No socket overhead**: Direct shared memory access vs Unix socket syscalls
 2. **Simpler protocol**: Less protocol overhead compared to HTTP/2-based gRPC
 3. **Zero-copy I/O**: Memoryview allows direct memory access
 4. **Optimized for local IPC**: Designed specifically for same-host communication

-**When to Choose Each:**
-- **SHM-RPC**: When both processes are on the same host and performance is critical
-- **gRPC**: When you need network transparency, cross-language support, or industry-standard tooling

-## Interpreting Results

-The benchmark helps you understand:

-1. **Absolute performance**: How fast can each system deliver messages?
-2. **Relative performance**: Which is faster for your use case?
-3. **Scaling behavior**: How does performance change with message size?

-Use these results to decide which RPC mechanism best fits your application's requirements for latency, throughput, and operational complexity.